Gersson Rosas: Minnesota Timberwolves

 After six more seasons in Houston, Rosas was hired by the Minnesota Timberwolves as their president of basketball operations on May 1, 2019, in place of Tom Thibodeau.

 Rosas overhauled the team in his first season; in the 2019 NBA draft, he traded up for the No. 6 pick to select guard Jarrett Culver, and drafted guard Jaylen Nowell from Washington in the second round.
 Rosas traded for forward Jake Layman and signed undrafted free agent center Naz Reid.
 In February 2020, the organization acquired guards D'Angelo Russell and Malik Beasley, as well as forwards Juancho Hernangómez and Jarred Vanderbilt.
 By the end of the midseason trade deadline, only two inherited players remained.
 The Timberwolves finished with a 19–45 record amid the 2020 NBA Bubble, but won the first pick in the draft lottery, which Rosas used to select Anthony Edwards in the 2020 NBA draft.
-During the 2020-21 NBA season, Rosas hired Chris Finch as the team's 16th head coach and started a new era of Timberwolves basketball.
+During the 2020-21 NBA season, Rosas hired Chris Finch as the team's 16th head coach.
+In September 2021, the Timberwolves fired Rosas due to an inappropriate sexual relationship with a coworker after being photographed together kissing at a soccer game.

 New York Knicks

 Rosas was hired by the New York Knicks as a senior basketball advisor in February 2022.
 He was promoted to Senior Vice President of Basketball Operations in 2023.
+Rosas along with Leon Rose, Knicks team president, pieced together the Knicks team that won the NBA championship.
+On August 3, 2026, it was announced that Rosas would be departing the Knicks organization.